christian-bromann/cddl/README.md

 ## Using this package

-Currently you can use this package to parse a CDDL file into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
+Currently, you can use this package to parse a CDDL file into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
 For example, given the following CDDL file:

 ```cddl
 person = {